karpathy/karpathy.github.io/nntutorial.md

 var out_new = forwardMultiplyGate(x, y); // -5.87! exciting.
 ```

-As expected, the circuit now gives a slightly higher value (`-5.87 > -6.0`).
+As expected, we changed the inputs by the gradient and the circuit now gives a slightly higher value (`-5.87 > -6.0`).
 That was much simpler than trying random changes to `x` and `y`, right?
-A fact to appreciate here is that if you take calculus you can prove that the gradient, in fact, is the direction of the steepest increase of the function.
-There is no need to monkey around trying out random pertubations as done in previous section.
-Evaluating the gradient requires just three evaluations of our circuit instead of hundreds, and gives the best tug you can hope for (locally) if you are interested in increasing the value of the output.
+A fact to appreciate here is that if you take calculus you can prove that the gradient is, in fact, the direction of the steepest increase of the function.
+There is no need to monkey around trying out random pertubations as done in Strategy #1.
+Evaluating the gradient requires just three evaluations of the forward pass of our circuit instead of hundreds, and gives the best tug you can hope for (locally) if you are interested in increasing the value of the output.

 But.
 It turns out that we can do *even* better.

-#### Analytic Gradient
+#### Strategy #3: Analytic Gradient

 In the previous section we evaluated the gradient by probing the circuit's output value, independently for every input.
 This procedure gives you what we call a **numerical gradient**.
-This approach, however, is still expensive because we need to compute the circuit's output as we tweak every input value independently a small amount.
-In other words the complexity is linear in number of inputs.
-In practice we can have hundreds, thousands or (for neural networks) even tens to hundreds of millions of inputs, and the circuits aren't just one multiply gate but huge expressions that can be expensive to compute.
+This approach, however, is *still* expensive because we need to compute the circuit's output as we tweak every input value independently a small amount.
+So the complexity of evaluating the gradient is linear in number of inputs.
+But in practice we will have hundreds, thousands or (for neural networks) even tens to hundreds of millions of inputs, and the circuits aren't just one multiply gate but huge expressions that can be expensive to compute.
 We need something better.

 Luckily, there is an easier and *much* faster way to compute the gradient: we can use calculus to derive a direct expression for it that will be as simple to evaluate as the circuit's output value.
-We call this an **analytic gradient** and there will be no need for tuning the knobs one at a time.
-You may have seen other people who teach Neural Networks derive the gradient in huge and, frankly, scary and confusing mathematical equations.
-We will do none of that.
-We will only derive gradient for very small expressions (think base case) and then I will show you how we can compose them simply with chain rule in code (think inductive/recursive case).
+We call this an **analytic gradient** and there will be no need for tweaking anything.
+You may have seen other people who teach Neural Networks derive the gradient in huge and, frankly, scary and confusing mathematical equations (if you're not well-versed in maths).
+But it's unnecessary.
+I've written plenty of Neural Nets code and I rarely have to do mathematical derivation longer than two lines, and 95% of the time it can be done without writing anything at all.
+That is because we will only ever derive the gradient for very small and simple expressions (think of it as the **base case**) and then I will show you how we can compose these very simply with **chain rule** to evaluate the full gradient (think inductive/recursive case).

 > The analytic derivative requires no tweaking of the inputs.
 It can be derived using mathematics (calculus).

-If you remember your product rules, power rules, quotient rules, etc., it's very easy to write down the derivitative with respect to both `x` and `y` for a small expression such as `x * y`.
-But suppose you don't remember your calculus.
-We can go back to basics, here's the expression for the derivative w.r.t `x`:
+If you remember your product rules, power rules, quotient rules, etc. (see e.g. [derivative rules](http://www.mathsisfun.com/calculus/derivatives-rules.html) or [wiki page](http://en.wikipedia.org/wiki/Differentiation_rules)), it's very easy to write down the derivitative with respect to both `x` and `y` for a small expression such as `x * y`.
+But suppose you don't remember your calculus rules.
+We can go back to the definition.
+For example, here's the expression for the derivative w.r.t `x`:

 <div>
 $$